Kefir Soda Starter

 • How long does an unopened sachet of starter culture keep in the refrigerator?
 The Best By date is printed on the pouch and on each sachet.
 Keep the starter culture refrigerated/frozen.

 • How long will the bottle of kefir soda keep in the fridge?
 It will be good for 1-2 weeks.
 Flavor and fizz may change/weaken over time.
+Even in the refrigerator, keep popping the top gently to release pressure, as needed.

 • Can I use less than ½ cup from my previous kefir soda to ferment a new bottle?
 You will need to experiment.
 If the result is weak, you could try extending the fermentation time.